How to pay VAT and other self-assessed taxes

 If you pay a self-assessed tax after its due date, you must pay late-payment interest in addition to the tax itself.
 For 2020, the rate is 7%.
 The rate is reviewed every year.
 Unpaid taxes accrue interest, starting on the due date and continuing until the day they are paid.

 On the last date of each month, the system creates a summary on the transactions of self-assessed taxes.
 If some of your self-assessed taxes remain unpaid on that date, the summary will contain a reminder text.
 The summary also always gives you instructions for payment.
+Read more about summary on tax payment status.

 Log in to MyTax to check the exact amount and late-payment interest, valid on the date when you plan to make the payment.
 If you just look at the summary, you see only the late-payment charges that were valid on the date when the system created the summary.